nirtamir2/talks/2025-06-26/src/slides.md

 ---

-# Handling Errors - The Solution
+# Error handled in the type

 ```ts {all|1-3|3|all}
 const safeProgram = program.pipe(